JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 Besides the core types functionality, the Navigation component provides animations and transitions, support for deep linking, type safety, `ViewModel` support, and other quality-of-life features for handling app navigation.

-To read up on the Navigation component in depth, see Android's [Navigation article](https://developer.android.com/guide/navigation).

-## Steps of implementing navigation
+## Basic navigation example

-There is an order in which it makes the most sense to tackle the necessary steps:
+There is an order in which it makes sense to tackle the necessary steps:

 1. Define your routes.
-Use a serializable [TODO link?] object or class that all the data that the destination requires as its arguments.
+Use a serializable [TODO link?] object or class that holds the data that the destination requires as its arguments.
 2. Design your navigation graph choosing one of the routes as the start destination.
-    Create a `NavHost` composable and add the `NavGraph` to it in one of two ways:
+   To do this, create a `NavHost` composable and add a `NavGraph` to it in one of two ways:
     * Directly, as part of creating the NavHost.
     * Programmatically, using the `NavController.createGraph()` method to create the `NavGraph` that you pass to the `NavHost`.
 3. Create your `NavController`, high enough in the composable hierarchy that all composables have access to it.
    This NavController will hold the app's back stack and provide a method to transition between destinations in the navigation graph.

 The following is a basic example of a foundation for navigating within an app: